 Discuss: Take a moment and discuss the role of alcohol and drugs in your life.
 Do you struggle to remain sober with these substances?
 How do they affect your life?
-Are you drinking underage or getting drunk?
+Are you getting drunk, drinking underage or giving too much attention to alcohol?
 How are you practicing the virtue of sobriety, and how do you still need to grow?

 The pursuit of excellence also challenges us to reflect on how we use our time, including our down time.
 Do we spend a lot of time playing video games, watching television, browsing social media, binging on Netflix, looking at our phones or wasting time on YouTube?
 While there’s nothing wrong with moderate use of these media, these passive forms of entertainment weaken our will and character when we use them habitually.
 The amount of time spent in these activities greatly affects your ability to give the best of yourself to others and do great things with your life.
 If you don’t intentionally practice self-control in these areas, you will develop habits that makes it difficult for you to give the best of yourself — the best of your time, attention, love and sacrifice — to your work, your spouse, your children and your friends.
 Are you training your will to deny yourself, make sacrifices, take on challenges and persevere through difficult tasks?
 Or are you training your will to prefer being passively entertained and your mind to be constantly distracted?
 Do you fill your mind more with the true, the good and the beautiful or with frivolous amusements and images that drag you down?
 Are you intentionally setting parameters around how much time you spend on your phone, on social media or on screens watching shows?
 If you are not intentionally practicing a little bit of self-denial in these areas, you are likely becoming gradually enslaved by them.
 As Christians, we should be pursuing excellence in every area of our lives.

-We must also be careful not to allow our pursuit of excellence to turn into perfectionism.
-Perfectionism is a distorted sense of excellence.
+We must also be careful not to allow our pursuit of excellence to turn into perfectionism, which is a distorted sense of excellence.
 It often involves having unrealistically high standards, an inordinate desire for achievement and overcommitment.
-Perfectionism doesn’t originate from true piety, from a desire to give God our best, but from insecurity: the fear of failure or rejection, the need to please others, a sense of self-reliance or the belief that we need to earn God’s love.
-True excellence is about striving to give God our best because we truly love him, not because of insecurity or fear.
-We don’t need to earn God’s love.
-He already loves us and desires to pour out his mercy on us — and because of this, we strive for excellence.
+Perfectionism doesn’t originate from true piety, from a desire to give God our best, but from insecurity: the fear of failure or rejection, the need to please others, a sense of self-reliance or the belief that we need to earn God’s love, which we know is not true.

 Finally, when we live excellence in all the areas where God is calling us to serve — our families, our work, our studies, our downtime, our commitment to the Church and our community — we cooperate with him to build the kingdom of God.
-These are the areas of our lives that God wants to use to form us into the people we are supposed to be.
 These aren’t “extra” aspects of life that don’t affect our relationship with God.
-Rather, they are the important settings he wants to use to mold us and shape us.
-By striving for excellence in these areas of our daily lives, we draw closer to God himself.
+Rather, they are the important settings he wants to use to mold us, shape us and draw us closer to himself.

 Discuss: Are there any areas of your life where you are struggling to live excellence (spiritual life, relationships, family/vocation, job/education, health)?
 Are you struggling with perfectionism?
 If so, why?
 What would it look like for you to be excellent in the area in which you are struggling the most right now?

 Oftentimes, sins against the Big 3 become habits, and sometimes they have been habits in our lives for a very long time.
 But Jesus can triumph over any habit, wound or addiction.
-There are some simple steps we can take right away to begin letting his mercy reign in our lives and developing the habits of virtue that will help us be leaders worthy of imitation.
-It’s important to recognize that you may not overcome these sins overnight, but with Christ, growth and healing are possible!
+You may not overcome these sins overnight, but with Christ, growth and healing are possible!

 After you have identified any areas of the Big 3 that are holding you back from the life and leadership Christ is calling you to live, make a plan to begin building habits of virtue using the practical steps below:

-● Prayer and Sacraments.
+- Prayer and Sacraments.
 We can’t overcome our sins by ourselves.
-We need the help of God’s grace.
-Regular prayer and participation in the sacraments will strengthen us in virtue and holiness.
-If you aren’t regularly embracing these things, start now.
+We need the help of God’s grace to strengthen us in virtue and holiness.

-● Seeking Additional Help.
+- Seeking Additional Help.
 Sometimes our struggle with chastity, sobriety or excellence requires more attention than what our accountability partner can provide.
-There’s no shame in admitting that you need additional help.
-In fact, seeking additional help is a sign that you truly want to grow.
-Consider joining a support group or seeking out a professional.
+There’s no shame in admitting that you need additional help; consider joining a support group or seeking out a professional.

-- Moral authority is the ability to influence others by the way we live, not by any position or title we hold.
+Moral Authority: The ability to influence others by the way we live, not by the position or title we hold

 The Big 3: To have and lead with moral authority in today’s culture, we especially need to live out chastity, sobriety and excellence.